wp-plugins/email-newsletter/readme.txt

 Add option to hide Powered by Readygraph from popup Readygraph TOS and Privacy Policy link is required as Readygraph stores the sign up email address on behalf of site owner, to remove these links you will need to disconnect the Readygraph from Readygraph Settings page.

+= 20.2 =

+Send blog updates to readygraph for weekly digest.
+You can turn it off from readygraph settings page.
+Fix Readygraph banner close permanently

 == Upgrade Notice ==